walmartlabs/concord-website/docs/plugins-v2/mocks.md

   - mvn://com.walmartlabs.concord.plugins.basic:mock-tasks:{{ site.concord_core_version }}
 ```

-## How to Mock a task
+## How to Mock a Task

 You can mock specific tasks to simulate their behavior.

-- Example: Task Mock:
+- Example: Mocking a Task Call

 ```yaml
 flows:
   main: